 ASCENSION SACRED HEART

 Online urgent care is available through Ascension Online Care at a discounted \$20 with the code HOME.
 You can have a video visit with a doctor without leaving your home.
-No insurance required.
 Visit http://ascension.org/onlinecare to start your visit.

 HEALTH DEPARTMENT

 In order to promote social distancing and discourage gatherings of 10 or more people, the health department is asking all clients to call the front desk at (850) 227-1276, before entering the lobby.
 We're here for you!
 Give us a call to discuss curbside pickup for birth control, medications, or emergency contraception.

+A WORD FROM THE GULF COUNTY TDC: